-Because many Ministries and other organizations are stakeholders in a national hydrographic programme, a National Hydrographic Coordinating Committee should be organised to provide input to the programme and help set priorities.
+Many Ministries and other organizations are stakeholders in a national hydrographic programme and a National Hydrographic Coordinating Committee should be organized to provide input to the programme and help set priorities.
 In this way, the stakeholders will be in a position to contribute to long term plans and perhaps also to the programme budget.